secretGeek/today-i-learned-staging/linux/supervisor.md

 I restarted it with `service supervisor start` (which required me to type my password)

-First though, I checked the status with `service supervisor status`, and saw:
+First though, I checked the status with:

+	service supervisor status

+and saw:

     user1@machine1:~$ service supervisor status
     ? supervisor.service - Supervisor process control system for UNIX